sha5p/Assignment_3_T_AI_Systems_Advanced_Programming/README.md

 			emit_signal("Notcolliding",self)
 ```

-Informing the reaper if its colliding or not and with this information lets it do the above which signals are then connected to the mobs states.
+Informing the reaper if it is colliding or not and with this information it gives those above commands such as Sig_Attack() to attack the player.

+#### Skeleton pathfinding
 ```
 r z=true
 func enter():